Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Discussion

-where $v_s$ is the shock velocity, $\rho_u$ the upstream density and $\eta(\mathcal{M}_s, X_\mathrm{cr}, \theta_B)$ the acceleration efficiency.
-In Fig.~\ref{fig:gammaweb_diss_energy} we show the histogram of dissipated energy as a function of sonic Mach number for the whole simulation domain.
-The solid line shows the total dissipated energy.\\ We find that due to resolution constraints, the shock finder does not capture all low Mach number shocks in the clusters, as can be seen by the lower end of the histogram.
-Compared to work by \citet{Ryu2003, Schaal2015, Banfi2020}, we find that the dissipated energy decreases below $\mathcal{M}_s \sim 20$, while in the previous works, the majority of the energy dissipated at shock lies in the range $\mathcal{M}_s \leq 5$.
-From their histograms, we estimate a factor of $\sim1-2$ orders of magnitude under-prediction of the dissipated energy in this low Mach number range.
-This energy is dissipated in the code and heats the gas, it is just not necessarily captured by the shock finder, which leads to an under-injection of CR protons.\\ Another impact of the shock finder on our results is due to our inclusion of a shock obliquity-dependent efficiency model.
-As already discussed in \synchweb, we find shock obliquities that are biased towards high obliquity shocks (see \synchweb, Fig.~\oblfig).
-This stems from the shock finder capturing a numerically broadened shock.
+Two effects of an increase in the simulation resolution are observed.
+One effect arises because we included a shock-obliquity-dependent efficiency model.
+As already discussed in \synchweb, we found shock obliquities that are biased toward high-obliquity shocks (see \synchweb, Fig.~\oblfig) because the shock finder captured a numerically broadened shock.
 As the shock propagates through the medium, only the perpendicular component of the magnetic field is compressed, leading to an alignment of the shock surface and magnetic field vector.
 In our numerically broadened shock, we also capture the decaying flank of the Mach number distribution, in which the magnetic field is already preferentially aligned with the shock surface.
-This, together with our description for $\eta(\theta_B)$, leads to an artificial suppression of CR proton accelerations.
-As can be seen in the dashed line of Fig.~\ref{fig:gammaweb_diss_energy}, the mean value of $\eta(\theta_B) \sim 0.1 - 0.2$ reduces the available energy for CR proton acceleration by a factor 5-10.\\ We will discuss the remainder of Fig.~\ref{fig:gammaweb_diss_energy} in the following sections.
+Together with our description for $\eta(\theta_B)$, this leads to an artificial suppression of CRp accelerations.
+The dashed line in the left panel of Fig.~\ref{fig:gammaweb_diss_energy} shows and the legend indicates, that the mean value of $\eta(\theta_B) \sim 0.25$ reduces the available energy for CRp acceleration by 75\%.
+When we compare this to the lower-resolution Dianoga 1x cluster zoom, the available energy is reduced to 22\%, while at 10x and 25x, the energy is only reduced to 26\% and 30\%, respectively.
+We therefore conclude that an increase in the resolution of the cosmological box by a factor of ten would increase the energy in CRps by up to 25\%.

+The second effect we observe is an increase in $\eta(\mathcal{M}_s)$, as shown by the dashed and dotted lines and indicated in the legend.
+With an increased numerical resolution, our shock finder is capable of detecting the shocks with more accuracy, and shocks just above the critical Mach number are detected.
+Between Dianoga 1x and 25x, this increases the energy available for CR acceleration by more than a factor of two.
+We note, however, that the zoom-in simulations are limited to only one cluster and therefore do not show the same population of shocks as the cosmological volume simulation.
+Nonetheless, we took the conservative approach to estimate an increase by a factor of two in the total CR energy when the resolution of the cosmological volume simulation increased by a factor of ten.